 Someone in the crowd said to him, "Teacher, tell my brother to divide the inheritance with me."
 Behind this brief request lies a family tragedy.
 The father has died without leaving a will.
 According to Jewish law at the time his estate could not be divided until the older brother agreed.
 So it is the younger brother coming to Jesus asking him to arbitrate between them.
 How often and how sad it is that disputes over inheritance compound the grief of losing a parent.
 They can split a family apart.
 There is a matter of justice here, but so often that focus on money can blind us to other, more important things.

-Jesus' abrupt, even rude response to the younger brother jolts him and the crowd; preparing them to call into question wealth as the frame of reference.
+Jesus' abrupt, even rude response to the younger brother jolts him and the crowd.
 Verse 14.

-Jesus replied, 'Man, who appointed me a judge or an arbiter between you?'
+Jesus replied, 'Man, who appointed me a judge or an arbiter between you?"

 This is a teachable moment, not just for the younger brother but also for the crowd and for us.
-Jesus continues with a warning, in one of those penetrating, memorable lines that cut to the heart of things.
+Jesus continues with a warning.
+It's one of his penetrating, memorable lines that cut to the heart of things.